I Love Chai Lattes!

 Why I Use Maple Syrup

-I use 100% maple syrup in my recipe as a sweetener because it reminds me of a delicious made-from-scratch chai latte I once had years ago at a little cafe in Vermont.
+I use 100% maple syrup in my recipe as a sweetener.
+It reminds me of a delicious made-from-scratch chai latte I once had years ago at a little cafe in Vermont.
 Also, maple syrup is a natural sweetener, which is vegan and Paleo approved.

 Pure Maple Syrup is simply sap from a Maple Tree boiled down long enough until it becomes “liquid gold” – a.k.a. maple syrup.